Your First 7 Days on The Clear Edge: Where to Start and What to Build First

 End of Day 7: You have a working system that shows you exactly what to optimize next.

-This is the foundation of The Five Numbers framework—the dashboard that predicts constraint before it blocks revenue.
+This is the foundation of The Five Numbers framework—the dashboard that predicts constraints before they block revenue.

-The 7-day sprint isn’t the complete operating system.
-It’s the foundation that makes everything else possible.
+The 7-day sprint isn’t the full operating system.
+It’s the foundation that makes the rest of the Clear Edge OS possible.

 With the foundation built: